williamDalston/schrodingers-cat-website/content/articles/qc-experiment-002.md

 ### Macro-Quantum Effects

-It suggests that quantum effects can have macroscopic consequences for consciousness—even in warm, noisy biological systems.
+It suggests that quantum effects can have macroscopic consequences for consciousness even in warm, noisy biological systems.

 ### Biological Quantum Biology